12 Jun Untapped Research & Development Opportunities in the Agriculture Industry

 Many companies in the agriculture sector are currently missing out on significant tax relief, simply because they don’t realise how varied Research and Development (R&D) projects can be.

 R&D is often seen as something solely done in the scientific industry, however it actually occurs across a wide range of sectors.
-Douglas Home & Co’s team of R&D specialists have gained tax relief for a wide variety of rural businesses that didn’t even know they were undertaking R&D work.
+Douglas Home & Co’s team of R&D specialists has gained tax relief for a wide variety of rural businesses that didn’t even know they were undertaking R&D work.

-To qualify for R&D tax credits you must be a limited company, however beyond that there are several projects spanning many agricultural areas that are classed as R&D. Common projects include:
+To qualify for R&D tax credits you must be a limited company, however, beyond that there are several projects spanning many agricultural areas that are classed as R&D. Common projects include:

-- Developing disease resistant crops
+- Developing disease-resistant crops

 - Developing ways to increase milk production in dairy farming

 - Attempting to develop or implement new cultivation and harvesting techniques

 - Improving animal welfare conditions